-- Fill out the Fee Waiver Request Form (available until December 1).
+- Fill out the Fee Waiver Request Form.

-- The Fee Waiver Request Form must be submitted by December 1.
+- Submit the Fee Waiver Request Form by the November 20 deadline.

 - Once we have reviewed your request, you will receive an email within 5-7 business days indicating if you have been granted a waiver.
 If you are not granted a fee waiver, you will need to pay the application fee in order to submit your application.